Coldcard/firmware/docs/secure-elements.md

 ## Fast Brick

-On the Mk4, quickly bricking the system is done by rotating the SE1 pairing secret by mixing in a random nonce via the chip's key rotation process.
+Quickly bricking the system is done by rotating the SE1 pairing secret by mixing in a random nonce via the chip's key rotation process.
 Only a knowledge of the old pairing secret is needed for this change.
 This is similar the to `brick_me` PIN